A Comprehensive and Practical Car Safety Checklist

-It would be great if you have a measuring gauge so you can check the tyre tread depth regularly and especially before a long drive or if the weather conditions are not so good.
-If the tread depth is somewhere between 1.6mm and 3mm, you may want to get your tyres replaced already so you don’t have to worry about them while driving.
+It 's a great idea to have a measuring gauge so you can check the tyre tread depth regularly and especially before a long drive or if the weather conditions are not so good.
+If the tread depth is somewhere between 1.6mm and 3mm, you may want to consider get your tyres replaced before too long, so you don’t have to worry about them whilst driving.

 If you drive a newer car, then you only have to check the monitoring system of the vehicle to know if the tyre pressures are correct.
 Not sure what’s the right pressure for the tyres?
 You can easily find it in the owner’s manual or even on the panel inside the driver’s door.

 Every light of your vehicle is important.
 They allow you to see the road when it’s dark, raining, snowing, or if there’s fog.
 Also, the lights warn other road users if you’re slowing down, reversing, turning left or right, or if you’re having a car problem.
 Make sure that all of your car lights are functioning properly.

 If you observe that some of your lights are not as bright anymore, get them checked, repaired, or replaced if needed so that you won’t have to reach the point where they become faulty as you’re driving.
 You can also do it yourself if you want, but getting your car lights fixed at a garage isn’t such a big expense anyway, so it might be better for you to have a professional do it.
 Some might even do it for just the cost of the bulb.